pengshulin/mcush/README.md

 FEATURES
 ========
 * SUPPORT:
-  * call command functions with arguments in form of argc and argv
+  * command functions are called with arguments in form of argc and argv
   * arguments parser with short option '-' and long option '--'
   * low memory requirement, suitable for some tiny chips
   * prompt hook function for customize
-  * history command list
+  * compact history command list
   * multi-line input
   * may port to different architectures, but currently it runs on CORTEX-M only
 * NOT SUPPORT:
-  * lineedit features require multi-bytes (such as array keys, shell colors...) not supported, only support simple features that require single-byte (such as BACKSPACE, Ctrl-A/B/C/D/E/F/K/N/P)
+  * lineedit features that require multi-bytes (such as array keys, shell colors...) are not supported, only simple features that require single-byte (such as BACKSPACE, Ctrl-A/B/C/D/E/F/K/N/P) are supported

 ROADMAP